 Even though Pu Yi was considered a Manchurian Chinese Emperor, he did speak much of the Manchurian language; instead spoke mainly Mandarin Chinese.
 This shows how integrated the Manchu ethnic group was among the Han Chinese population.

-The Mongol People
+About The Mongol Chinese People

 The Mongol ethnic group is a Central Asian ethnic group that lives mainly on the Mongolian plateau.
 The Mongols all share a common Mongolian language and cultural traditions.